Bad-ptr/persp-mode.el/README.md

 # persp-mode

 ## Intro
-Perspectives for emacs, based on [`perspective-el`](http://github.com/nex3/perspective-el) by Nathan Weizenbaum.
+Perspectives for emacs, based on the [`perspective-el`](http://github.com/nex3/perspective-el) by Nathan Weizenbaum.
-But perspectives shared among frames \+ ability to save/restore from/to file.
+But perspectives are shared among frames \+ ability to save/restore perspectives' state from/to file.

 ## Installation
 persp-mode is available from [`MELPA`](https://github.com/milkypostman/melpa).
-So if you use this repo installation is easy:
+So if you use this repo then installation is easy as:
 `M-x: package-install RET persp-mode RET`
-Alternatively you can download persp-mode.el from [`github`](https://github.com/Bad-ptr/persp-mode.el) and install it with:
+Alternatively you can download the persp-mode.el from [`github`](https://github.com/Bad-ptr/persp-mode.el) and install it with:
 `M-x: package-install-file RET 'path_to_where_you_saved_persp-mode.el' RET`

 Another(oldschool;p) way:
-Put persp-mode.el file somewhere in your emacs load-path.
+Put the persp-mode.el file somewhere in the emacs' load-path.

 ### Suggested configuration
-It's recommended to switch off animation on restoring window configuration with `workgroups.el`.
+It is recommended to switch off animation of restoring window configuration with `workgroups.el`.
-(it's clashing with `golden-ration-mode` for example, sometimes erring when creating new frame and it's slow on remote network connections.)
+(it's clashing with the `golden-ration-mode` for example, sometimes erring when creating new frame and it is slow on remote network connections.)
 You can do it with: `(setq wg-morph-on nil)`.

 #### When installing from MELPA